mbest1813/documentation/v2/clickstream/sources/java.md

 #### Initialize the SDK

 Before you can start sending us events, you'll need to initialize an instance of the Analytics class.
-Do this using the `Analytics.builder` class, inputting the `Source ID` found in the source settings of your Astronomer UI.
+Do this using the `Analytics.builder` class, inputting the `Source ID` found in the source settings of your MetaRouter UI.
 ```java
 Analytics analytics = Analytics.builder("Your Source ID")
         .endpoint("https://e.metarouter.io")